afoley587/52-weeks-of-projects-2024/06-sorting-algs-in-golang/README.md

 2. Implementing these in GoLang and then running test cases on them

 ## A Naive Approach - Bubble Sort
+### Overview

 Let's first talk about the algorithm that we all learned at the start of our CompSci journey - Bubble Sort!

-Bubble sort is a simple sorting algorithm that repeatedly steps through the list to be sorted, compares each pair of adjacent items, and swaps them if they are in the wrong order.
+Bubble Sort is a simple sorting algorithm that repeatedly steps through the list to be sorted, compares each pair of adjacent items, and swaps them if they are in the wrong order.
 This process is repeated until no swaps are needed, indicating that the list is sorted.